akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 For instance, **+1 month** means *in one month*, and **-2 days** means *2 days ago*

 :::warning
-Obviously, for the "created" and "updated" properties, the only relevant relative date format is the "past" relative date
+Obviously, for the `created` and `updated` properties, the only relevant relative date format is the "past" relative date.
 :::

 ## Enabled (status)